google/gnxi/gnmi_cli_py/README.md

 * Pay special attention when utilizing a JSON file as the val when performing SetRequests.
 It MUST be preceded by an '@'; else it is assumed that you are providing a leaf value directly.
 * The host_override (-o) option is most likely needed, if the Target is utilizing a self-signed certificate (unless the root CA is trusted on the host machine).
 * Use the debug flag (-d) when troubleshooting/reporting gRPC errors.
+* If the target isn't using TLS tunnels with its gRPC comms, use the notls (-n) option.
+This is not common and should only be used within a controlled environment (i.e. not over the internet).